At St Wilfrid’s we provide opportunities for students to achieve outstanding outcomes in the new Attainment 8 performance measure.

 |4||The student is attaining safely within the grade 4 boundary|

 |4-||The student is attaining at the lower end of the grade 4 boundary|

 The Target grades are the standards that we expect students to aspire to achieve.

-The Attitude to Learning Indicator is used to indicate how well the student is developing in their independent learning, taking full responsibility for their learning and being actively engaged in class, motivated and hardworking.
+The Attitude to Learning indicates how well the student is developing in their independent learning, taking full responsibility for their learning and being actively engaged in class, motivated and hardworking.

 We are continuing to develop systems to track student progress and monitor outcomes against the new performance measures.

 The Progress Indicator is an indication of the progress being made in learning.

 The Home Learning Indicator is an indication of the progress being made in and quality of home learning

 The Controlled Assessment Indicator is an indication of the progress being in with and quality of controlled assessment.

 The following key is used for Progress, Home Learning and Controlled Assessment: